Jamie Allen (baseball)

-James Bradley Allen (born May 29, 1958 in Yakima, Washington) is an American former professional baseball third baseman for the Seattle Mariners of the Major League Baseball (MLB).
+James Bradley Allen (born May 29, 1958) is an American former professional baseball third baseman for the Seattle Mariners of the Major League Baseball (MLB).
 He attended Arizona State University.

 Amateur career

 Allen was drafted by the Minnesota Twins in the first round of the 1976 MLB draft out of A.C.
-Davis High School in Yakima, but chose to attend Arizona State.
-After three years there, he was drafted again by the Seattle Mariners in the second round of the 1979 MLB draft.
+Davis High School in Yakima, Washington but chose to attend Arizona State.
+He batted over .300 in 1977 and 1978, as the Sun Devils won the 1977 College World Series.